 A few weeks ago, a there was a study which set out to find the greatest icons of the UK.
 The shortlist came up with things like Big Ben, cricket, a cup of tea and that sort of thing.
 The stuff that really signified Britain.

-UK, they should really have dropped the ‘I’ in that sentence, because there are plenty of great British cons, as well as icons.
+However, whilst they were looking for icons of the UK, they should really have dropped the ‘I’ in that sentence, because there are plenty of great British cons, as well as icons.

 In a short series, we’ll expose those cons, starting with the first one, booking fees.